 See the VisualHaggard.org page dedicated to the illustrations found in various editions.

-Below, a copy of the first British edition with original dust jacket, which was gifted by HRH to his nephew.
-I wish this copy were in my collection, but alas, it is not.
-The dust jacket is extremely rare--I have never seen another.
+Below, a copy of the British first edition with original dust jacket, which was gifted by HRH to his nephew.

 Eveleigh Nash first British edition